JayL33z/SOC-Case-Studies/001/README.md

 <img width="905" height="591" alt="image" src="https://github.com/user-attachments/assets/8ef23c60-ea89-4f38-b6d8-6c355e188a71" />

 In between these time gaps, there were no events captured.
 Here are some possibilities why: <br>
 i.
-There was a technical bug with the endpoint security solution or OS which is more common than vendors are willing to admit. <br>
+There was a technical bug with the endpoint security solution, tool or OS which is more common than vendors are willing to admit. <br>
 ii.
 The attacker had hastily deleted some event logs. <br>
 iii.
 Certain activities are not configured to be logged based on how existing configurations is set. <br>